GHGibonus/Atom-boilua/README.md

 ## **Suggesting improvements**
 All improvement suggestions goes on the issue tracker: https://github.com/GHGibonus/Atom-boilua/issues

+If you want to work yourself on new feature, check the guidelines on the wiki https://github.com/GHGibonus/Atom-boilua/wiki/Contributing

 ## **Licenses**
 This package has several components under several different licenses.
 First off, **at the exception of contrary notice**, the code is licensed under the MIT (Expat) license.